-Tanglefoot is a sticky substance that traps aphids, ants, and other insects.
+Tanglefoot is an adhesive trap for insects.
+It has a sticky substance that traps aphids, ants, and other insects.
 You can buy it online or at your local garden center.

 As with diatomaceous earth, this substance does not discriminate between pests and beneficial insects, so be careful when you apply it.

-Ladybugs are another natural method of aphid control – one which uses no chemicals.
-Ladybugs are natural predators of aphids, and will fly around eating them off the plants that are infected.
+Insects (such as ladybugs and lacewings) are another natural method of aphid control – one which uses no chemicals.
+Ladybugs and lacewings are natural predators of aphids, and will fly around eating them off the plants that are infected.

 For more information or to buy ladybugs, check out this article on aphids from planet natural.

-In some cases, a plant will be close to death due to aphid infestation.
+In some cases, a plant will be close to death due to aphid infestation (or the diseases they can transfer).
 If you think it cannot be saved, it may be worthwhile to pull it out and destroy it to prevent a spread of the aphids to other plants in the garden.

 If you take this course, do not put the plant in your compost pile or bin.
 Aphids can winter over in a compost pile, and you don’t want to be dealing with a bigger problem next year.

 Instead, destroy any infected plants (burn if it is allowed, and put the ashes in your compost pile, or throw away the plants if burning is not allowed).
 For more information, check out my article on putting ashes in your compost pile.